 Each child is expected to have their own lunch box clearly named.
 No drinks in glass containers as a matter of safety for all.
-Once a week, students are able to bring a foil-wrapped lunch for heating in the pie-warmer (currently Wednesdays).
-Please clearly name the pie warmer food.
+Once a week, students are able to bring a foil-wrapped lunch for heating (currently Wednesdays).
+Please clearly name the food.
 Canteen is Thursday, orders must be brought back to school no later than Wednesday morning.
 Order forms can be collected from the school office or class teacher.